 Each student will develop and present one case conceptualization.
-The case studies, which are posted on Blackboard, provide an opportunity to apply theories of individual and family development, theories of normal and abnormal personality development, and theories of learning to a specific case.
+The case studies, which are posted on Blackboard, provide an opportunity to apply theories of development to a specific individual.
 Use a developmental psychopathology framework to interpret the information in the case study.
 Students will also identify and present an intervention strategy to address the issues identified in the case study.
 Be specific in making recommendations (individual counseling, group counseling, pair therapy, parent education, mindfulness training).
 The recommendations should be based on evidence-based treatment, when possible.
-Students do not need to respond to the reading application questions the week he/she presents the case study.
-The case study must be posted by midnight the night before the class meeting.
+At a minimum, the case study conceptualization should include the following information: